jsgaonac/clong/README.md

 CLONG
 ==============

-A clone of the classic game Pong
+A clone of the classic game Pong.
+SFML 2 used.
 --------------